A flor de piel (TV series)

-A Flor De Piel (English Title: To Flower of Skin) was a short-lived Spanish-language telenovela (daily hour-long dramatic show) first broadcast in 1996 in many Spanish-speaking countries and in the US.
+A Flor De Piel (English Title: To Flower of Skin) is a short-lived Spanish-language telenovela (daily hour-long dramatic show) first broadcast in 1996 in many Spanish-speaking countries and in the US.
 It starred Mariana Garza as Mariana, a student struggling to deal with a difficult life.

 The series was produced by Television Azteca (TV Azteca), a Mexican company.

 The show's theme-song was also titled "A Flor De Piel", and was sung by Mariana Garza.